Revised webCAPE Testing Guidelines.

 What is important for me to know on the day of the test?

-- If you have already taken the COMPASS Placement Test, you will only take the webCAPE exam in order to enroll in either Spanish or French.
+- If you have already taken the CCC Placement Test, you will only take the webCAPE exam in order to enroll.

 - No dictionaries, textbooks or notes should be used while you take the placement exam.
 The purpose of this exam is to make sure you are placed appropriately in courses where you can succeed and make progress.